World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 1998/10/23 Friday

-Start a book my housemate left out: Elizabeth Moon's ONCE A HERO.
+Start a book my housemate left out: Elizabeth Moon's Once a Hero.
 Full of echoes of last night's dreams!
 The heroine, Esmay, is a low-ranking officer in a future space navy.
-Attractive but single, smart but unambitious, she seems to keep a low profile.
+Attractive but single, smart but unambitious, she keeps a low profile.

-But she gets involved in a (necessary) mutiny against a really scary captain, and saves a lot of lives.
-The intimidating admiral, whose niece Esmay saved by taking command, listens at least... resembles the scary boss in my dream, who also listens when told the hard truth that the system can fail.
+But she gets involved in a (necessary) mutiny against a captain turned traitor, and saves a ship.
+An intimidating admiral, whose niece Esmay saved by taking command, listens at least... resembles the scary boss in my dream, who also listens when told the hard truth that the system can fail.

 During the inquiry, Esmay finds her memory's wrong in spots.
 Given leave, she goes home to her conservative family, and strange buried memories start surfacing.
 My dream seems to be referring to this as well, in all those archeology dreams.